yffenim/effy/index.md

 # `man formatting`

 Yes, I know this page is weirdly formatted.
-It was free, fast, and "the standard `I have better things to do than UI` excuse" of my industry.
+It was free, fast, and the standard `I have better things to do than UI` excuse of my industry.

 # `ls`